This article discusses integrating Egnyte and Google Cloud Platform (GCP) to deploy a hybrid cloud and on-premises model.

 Egnyte delivers additional options including mandatory passcodes, idle-timeout settings, and automatic file wipe after a set number of incorrect passcode attempts.
-Administrators can also control whether files can be downloaded for offline access, and if a device is stolen, the employee or administrator can remotely wipe the offline files in the Egnyte application.
+Admins can also control whether files can be downloaded for offline access, and if a device is stolen, the employee or admin can remotely wipe the offline files in the Egnyte application.

 Additional security features include local encryption and certificate-based device trust, so only authorized devices are allowed to access files.